-I really liked the campaign of Best Buddies Greece, and finding the bell made me smile.
+I loved the campaign of Best Buddies Greece, and finding the bell made me smile.
 (The bell is currently happily handing on my balcony now.)

-Also in Plaka, you’ll find the Church of Agia Aikaterini or the Church of St. Chatherine.
+Also in Plaka, you’ll find the Church of Agia Ekaterini (Church of St. Catherine).
 The religious building replaced an old Greek temple dedicated to the mother goddess Artemis.

 Although the gates to the Church were locked, it’s still lovely to admire the construction and the garden surrounding it from a distance.

 Afternoon coffee close to the apartment

 Well, after all those places to visit in Athens, we felt tired and we went to take a nap at the apartment.
 Mathieu and I were the first to wake up, so we went to the nearby Victoria Square to have a coffee.